Reflections on My Capstone Experience: A Journey of Exploration, Integration, and Immersion

-My Capstone Research Project: Exploring the Lived Experiences of Duke Students with Invisible Disabilities
+My Capstone Research Project: Exploring the Lived Experiences of University Students with Invisible Disabilities

 Duke Occupational Therapy Doctorate (OTD) students complete a culminating capstone project and 14-week experience during their third and final year of the program.
 The capstone aims to draw on Duke OTD courses and experiences to collaborate with and support a community partner and gain in-depth knowledge in a specific practice area.
 Third-year student Maddie Lira shares how her project is progressing.